MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach-set-up-steps.md

 If a column in the course catalog status is blank, the document is currently being processed, and those values aren't available.
 This process can take up to 6 hours depending on the size of your catalog.
 Once the document has been processed, the values will be populated.
 You can refresh the page to check for updates.

-#### Fields of study
+#### Fields of study (optional)

 The fields of study are synonymous with major areas of interest, academic major, and degree programs.
 These fields of study are referenced by students when they start using Career Coach and begin setting up their personalized profile.

 The list of fields lets students discover fields of study that may interest them and add their planned academic focus to their profile in Career Coach.

 > [!IMPORTANT]
-> This is a required section.
-Career Coach can't be turned on without a list of fields of study.
->
-> Add all fields of study available to students such as Engineering, English, Business, and so on
+> If you're configuring fields of study for Career Coach, add all fields of study available to students such as Engineering, English, Business, and so on.

 ##### Add the fields of study